MicrosoftDocs/cpp-docs/docs/dotnet/using-cpp-interop-implicit-pinvoke.md

 ## C++ Interop

-C++ Interop provides better type safety and it is typically less tedious to implement.
-However, C++ Interop is not an option if the unmanaged source code is not available or for cross-platform projects.
+C++ Interop provides better type safety, and it is typically less tedious to implement.
+However, C++ Interop is not an option if the unmanaged source code is not available, or for cross-platform projects.

 ## C++ COM Interop